 As changes come into place for underground hard rock mining in Turkey in 2018, it is important to look at what these changes are and why they are being implemented.

-Turkey’s recent notification from the Ministry of Labor and Social Security goes into very specific detail about the procedures and principals regarding refuge chambers as illustrated in Article 30 of Law on Occupational Health and Safety No. 6331.
-Each of these requirements is based on hard evidence of necessity learned through real life emergencies around the world and the legislations that have been put in place in different regions globally.
+Turkey’s recent notification from the Ministry of Labor and Social Security goes into precise detail about the procedures and principles regarding refuge chambers as illustrated in Article 30 of Law on Occupational Health and Safety No. 6331.
+These requirements are based on hard evidence of necessity learned through real-life emergencies worldwide and the legislation in different regions globally.

-Unlike most of their competitors in the manufacture and supply of underground refuge chambers, MineARC Systems world leading refuge chamber has been tried and tested in the field in multiple real life emergencies.
+Unlike most of their competitors in the manufacture and supply of underground refuge chambers, MineARC Systems refuge chamber has been tried and tested in the field in multiple real-life emergencies.

-In the almost 18 years spent developing and improving their refuge chamber designs, MineARC Systems has watched on as the attitude of the mining industry has changed from regarding refuge chambers as an optional extra, to a lifesaving necessity in underground mining.
-As such, many mining nations have legislated to mandate the use of underground refuge chambers over the past several years including Australia, USA, China, South Africa and now recently Turkey.
+In the almost 18 years spent developing and improving their refuge chamber designs, MineARC Systems has watched on as the attitude of the mining industry has changed from regarding refuge chambers as an optional extra to a lifesaving necessity in underground mining.
+Many mining nations have legislated to mandate underground refuge chambers over the past several years, including Australia, the USA, China, South Africa, and Turkey.

 The lifesaving capabilities of MineARC Refuge Chambers were underlined in an incident at a prominent gold mine in the Goldfields of Western Australia in 2006.
 In the accident, nine miners were forced to flee to two underground MineARC refuge chambers after a remote-controlled loader caught fire.
 There were no injuries after a well-coordinated emergency response team brought all miners to the surface within hours.